rocketblend/rocketblend/docs/reference/cli/README.md

 ---
-description: Learn more about RocketBlends CLI tool
+description: Learn more about the CLI tool
 ---

 # CLI

-Dive into the specifics of RKTB, RocketBlends CLI tool, by checking out our reference documentation.
+Dive into the specifics of the CLI tool, by checking out our reference documentation.

 ## Commands